Meet the Sanctuary Kitchen Leadership Team

 Karima believes that sharing food, learning about different food cultures and kitchen etiquette helps break down the divide and eliminate stereotypes.
 She sees these as the bridge that brings people together from different cultures.

-Emma serves on the Board of CitySeed and has been a volunteer with IRIS since 2016.
+Emma serves as the Board Chair of CitySeed and has been a volunteer with IRIS since 2016.
 She is excited about community food systems, meeting new people, and living in New Haven.
 She has worked in farm-based education, youth development, and forestry, and is currently the Education Director for Connecticut Forest & Park Association.
 She earned a Masters in Urban and Environmental Policy and Planning with a focus on community food systems, and hopes to use her experiences to further the mission of Sanctuary Kitchen.